 Both have similar levels of key amino acids, like BCAAs and EAAs.

-If you like your protein thicker or sweeter then use less water (or a larger serve of protein).
-If you find it a bit too sweet then use more water, or a smaller serve of protein.
+If you like your protein thicker or sweeter, then use less water (or add a larger serving of protein powder).
+If you find it a bit too sweet then use more water or a smaller serving of protein.

-The benefit of a protein powder is they're a very pure, convenient and fast acting protein source.
-Protein powders are great to replenish muscles post workout or add to meals throughout the day in order to meet individual macro/calorie goals.
+Protein powder is a very pure, convenient and fast-acting protein source.
+This makes it great for replenishing muscles post-workout or adding to meals throughout the day in order to meet individual macro/calorie goals.

 For fat loss, a protein intake of 1.8-2.7g/kg can be effective along with a calorie deficit.
 A higher protein intake of up to 3.3g/kg can be beneficial for anyone bulking and trying to put on size.

-From working out your individual protein intake according to goal and exercise regularity, you'll get a starting number which you may need to adjust as you go.
+From working out your individual protein intake according to goal and exercise regularity, you'll get a starting number that you may need to adjust as you go.

 Traditionally whey protein was always considered the "gold standard" for protein as it had one of the highest PDCAAs score (protein digestibility-corrected amino acid score) of 1.0.
-In recent times though this has been challenged where some people would claim Casein (which is more slowly digested) and even plant sources are better.
-This is a good study on these findings.
+Recently, however, this has been challenged; some studies claim Casein (which is more slowly digested) and even plant sources are better (, ).

 Which protein is best will also depend on your goals.
-As another example, while Hydrolysed Collagen Peptides is a poor protein as a primary muscle builder... if you are primarily concerned about skin, bone and joint health then it may be the best choice.
+As another example, Hydrolysed Collagen Peptides is a poor protein as a primary muscle builder.
+However, if you are primarily concerned about skin, bone and joint health then it may be the best choice ().